michelleconville/bakery-lane/README.md

 ### Unfixed bugs

-When a user is completing the form on a mobile view, it moves down into the footer.
+During the responsiveness testing, on a OnePlus Nord mobile device, I noticed that when I add data to the form on the contact page, the form moves down into the footer, this was not the case on the simulated testing I completed.
+I was unable to resolve this bug on time but will address in a future release.

 ## Deployment
 ### Project creation